Rakuten Spotlight Employee

 • Subdomain routing handled via Cloudflare

-• SSH access restricted to public key authentication
+• SSH access restricted to public key authentication and Vault-issued certificates

 • Dynamic DNS managed through Cloudflare API